alexpkgs/glflake/README.md

 ### Thank You Astrid For Helping Me For The River Config For Home-Manager

 > [!CAUTION]
-> this config works with my hardware if you wanna try, try it at your own risk! but i think it should work
+> this config works with my hardware if you wanna try, try it at your own risk! but i think it should work also im using intel